 Lights may not directly or indirectly illuminate the beach.
 Even reflected light can disorient sea turtles.
 Interior lights can also illuminate the beach.
 Please close curtains or blinds after 9pm.

-Lights visible from the beach alters the critical nocturnal behavior of sea turtles: how female sea turtles choose their nesting sites, how they return to the sea after nesting, and how the newly emerged hatchlings find their way to the ocean.
+Light visible from the beach alters the critical nocturnal behavior of sea turtles: how female sea turtles choose their nesting sites, how they return to the sea after nesting, and how the newly emerged hatchlings find their way to the ocean.

 Motorized vehicles and open fires are not allowed on the beach during the sea turtle nesting season.